Households helped to limit hit to UK economy as it shrank in second quarter - ONS

 Britain’s economy has slowed since the Brexit referendum, and now faces increased headwinds from trade tensions between the United States and China and a slowdown in Europe.

-The figures confirmed that spending from households and the government — the latter rising at the fastest annual rate since late 2008 — were among the few positive drivers of growth in Britain’s economy in the second quarter, with business investment falling again.
+Spending from households and the government — the latter rising at the fastest annual rate since late 2008 — were among the few drivers of growth in Britain’s economy in the second quarter, with business investment falling again.